-\begin{prop} There is an equivalence of 3-categories between $\tSVect$-enriched $G$-crossed braided fusion 2-categories and $\tSVect$-enriched braided fusion 2-categories equipped with a fully faithful braided 2-functor from $\mathbf{2Rep}(G)$. \end{prop} \begin{proof} We begin by observing that $\tSVect$-enriched braided multifusion 2-categories equipped with a braided 2-functor from $\mathbf{2Rep}(G)$ are precisely rigid braided algebras in the braided fusion 3-category $\mathbf{3SVect}\boxtimes\mathcal{Z}(\mathbf{3Rep}(G))$.
+\begin{prop} There is an equivalence of 3-categories between $\mathbf{2SVect}$-central $G$-crossed braided fusion 2-categories and $\mathbf{2SVect}$-central braided fusion 2-categories equipped with a fully faithful braided 2-functor from $\mathbf{2Rep}(G)$. \end{prop} \begin{proof} We begin by observing that $\mathbf{2SVect}$-central braided multifusion 2-categories equipped with a braided 2-functor from $\mathbf{2Rep}(G)$ are precisely rigid braided algebras in the braided fusion 3-category $\mathbf{3SVect}\boxtimes\mathcal{Z}(\mathbf{3Rep}(G))$.
 But, there is an equivalence of braided fusion 3-categories

 from which it follows that the 3-categories of braided rigid algebras are equivalent.
-Plainly, this establishes that there is an equivalence of 3-categories between $\tSVect$-enriched braided multifusion 2-categories equipped with a braided 2-functor from $\mathbf{2Rep}(G)$ and $\tSVect$-enriched $G$-crossed braided multifusion 2-categories.
+Plainly, this establishes that there is an equivalence of 3-categories between $\mathbf{2SVect}$-central braided multifusion 2-categories equipped with a braided 2-functor from $\mathbf{2Rep}(G)$ and $\mathbf{2SVect}$-central $G$-crossed braided multifusion 2-categories.
 The remaining part of the statement now follows exactly as in Theorem \ref{thm:deequiv} by unpacking what the condition of being strongly connected amounts to for a braided rigid algebra in either of these two braided fusion 3-categories. \end{proof}

 A variant of the proof of Proposition \ref{prop:nondegdeequiv} finally yields the desired result, which affords a description of fermionic (3+1)d TOs with $G$-symmetry.